nnichaelangello/ThinkCode/README.md

 ## Experiment Results

-ThinkCode was tested using a three-session experimental design with a total of **1,050 coding sessions** (350 per session), designed to measure the real-world impact of platform monitoring and AI Mentor presence on student learning behavior.
+ThinkCode was tested using a three-session experimental design with a total of **1,050 coding sessions** conducted across 350 students, each completing three sessions under different experimental conditions, designed to measure the real-world impact of platform monitoring and AI Mentor presence on student learning behavior.

 ### Experimental Design